OriginOrigen

 📋

 12 items assessing willingness to engage in psychological process, emotional processing, clinical treatment, and therapeutic relationship.
-"How I Relate to My Healing."12 ítems evaluando la disposición al proceso psicológico.
+"How I Relate to My Healing."
+Opens the inventory.12 ítems evaluando la disposición al proceso psicológico.

 🕊

 12 items assessing openness to existential meaning, moral orientation, compassion, and purpose beyond the self.
-"How I Relate to Meaning and Purpose."12 ítems evaluando la apertura al significado existencial.
+"How I Relate to Meaning and Purpose."
+Placed late in the flow, so peace with circumstance hands off naturally to meaning.12 ítems evaluando la apertura al significado existencial.

 Scoring & InterpretationPuntuación e Interpretación

-Each subscale is scored independently on a 1–5 Likert scale (12–60 range).
+Each dimension part, A and G, is scored independently on a 1–5 Likert scale (12–60 range).
 Low (12–28): Rejection on that dimension.
 Moderate (29–43): Ambiguity zone — clinically significant transitional state.
 High (44–60): Acceptance on that dimension.
 The combination of both scores identifies the person’s quadrant position.Cada subescala se puntúa independientemente en escala Likert 1–5.

 The TFI is intended as a clinical discussion instrument rather than a diagnostic scale.
 It opens conversation, not closes it.El IPT está diseñado como instrumento de discusión clínica, no como escala diagnóstica.